-Amethyst Mermaid Waves
+Purple Amethyst Mermaid Waves

 This is a classic layered bob, and the beautiful color is an amethyst mermaid look with vivid colors.
 The beachy waves illuminate the combination of the purple amethysts and sapphire blues of Joico Vivids that were applied to the hair.

-Shampoo with right shampoos weekly to keep your color fresh for quick maintenance in between salon visits.
+Shampoo with the right shampoos weekly to keep your color fresh for quick maintenance in between salon visits.
 Try Matrix and Redken products!

-The purple mermaid color is very fashionable, fun, edgy and playful, yet easy on the eyes.
+The purple mermaid color is very fashionable, fun, edgy, and playful, yet easy on the eyes.
 However, be prepared for frequent salon visits at least every three to four weeks to freshen your vivid color to perfection.

 Dusty Lilac Dream Hair

-This dusty lilac hair color was created using Joico and Pulp Riot.
+The purple tones in this dusty lilac hair color was created using Joico and Pulp Riot.